pcmarks/ddd_elixir_demo_stage1/README.md

 ## Testing
 There are currently 32 Phoenix tests.
 They can be run by entering the commands below.

-From the project root directory
 1. `$ cd <installation directory>`
 2. `$ mix test`

 There are currently 8 very basic Elm tests.
 They can be run by entering the commands below.

-From the project root directory
 1. `$ cd <installation directory>`
 2. `$ cd apps/tracking_web/assets/elm`
 3. `$ elm-test`